tdwg/dwc/README.md

 Documents:

-* [Normative document](vocabulary/term_versions.csv): a CSV file with the full version history of Darwin Core terms
+* [Complete term history table](vocabulary/term_versions.csv): a CSV file with the full version history of Darwin Core terms
 * [Distribution documents](dist/): Simple CSV files to start using Darwin Core
 * [Website documents](docs/): Markdown files that form the source for the [Darwin Core website](https://dwc.tdwg.org/)